gregjacobs/Class.js/README.md

 ### Abstract Classes

-A class may be specified with the special property `abstractClass` on its prototype, to prevent direct instantiation of the class.
+A class may be declared with the special property `abstractClass` on its prototype, to prevent direct instantiation of the class.
 This enforces that a concrete subclass must be created to implement the abstract class's interface.

 (Note: Unfortunately, I had to use a property name other than simply the word `abstract`, as `abstract` is a reserved word in JavaScript).